SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Write_files_to_CVMFS.md

 - [Chris Hilgenberg](mailto:chilgenb@umn.edu)
 - [Vito Di Benedetto](mailto:vito@fnal.gov)

-To add a user to the list, his/her Kerberos principal must be added to `.k5login` file in the home directory of `cvmfssbnd`.\
+To add a user to the list, their Kerberos principal must be added to `.k5login` file in the home directory of `cvmfssbnd`.\
 Since January 2018, we can freely edit the list of authorised people and we are responsible of the maintenance of that list.